Fix: expo-sqlite wa-sqlite.wasm Unable to Resolve Module

 If you are importing a local file (not a package), a wrong path or file name case mismatch will trigger this error. macOS is case-insensitive but Linux (used by CI and EAS Build) is case-sensitive — so a file named `Button.tsx` imported as `button.tsx` works on your Mac but fails in production builds.

-Cause 5: Native Module Used in Expo Go
+Cause 5: Native Module Not Included in Expo Go

 Cause 6: node_modules Corrupted or Out of Sync